wkletzka/AirSynth-Audio-CV-Project/README.md

 ## 🚀 Setup and Installation

 1. Connect the Depth Camera to your machine.
-2. Install the necessary drivers (Link to drivers here).
+2. Install the necessary drivers
-3. Clone this repository: `git clone [your-repo-link]`
+3. Clone this repository
-4. Open the main project file in [Software Name].
+4. Open the main project file
 5. Route the MIDI/OSC output to your audio software.

 ## 🤝 Contributing